MariyaHaris/ParametricDesign-TensileFabricRoofStructures-MEng/example/README.md

+# EXAMPLES
-The example I used to explain how Grasshopper works for the benefit of readers (+ the audience for the presentation) who have never used Grasshopper.
+The examples I used to explain how Grasshopper works for the benefit of readers (+ the audience for the presentation) who have never used Grasshopper.